martinbudden/Protoflight/README.md

 `BlackboxProtoFlight` encodes system information (ie the header of the blackbox file) when blackbox is started.

-`BlackboxCallbacksProtoFlight` encodes blackbox data during flight
+`BlackboxCallbacks` encodes blackbox data during flight

 All writing to the serial device is done via the `BlackboxEncoder`